ZHAW-Infosec-Research-Group/DIMBA/README.md

 # DIBA - Damn Insecure Banking App

 ## What is DIBA?
-At the core DIBA, is a vulnerable Banking App that was designed to provide a realistic training ground for Android Penetration Testing.
-There are also other intentionally vulnerable Android App projects out there (e.g., [DIVA](https://github.com/payatu/diva-android) or [InsecureBankV2](https://github.com/dineshshetty/Android-InsecureBankv2)), however either they are no longer maintained or they are not up to date with the current Android Design Guidelines.
+At the core DIBA, is an intentionally vulnerable banking app that was designed to provide a realistic training ground for Android penetration testing and to learn in general about different things that can go wrong in apps with respect to security.
+Two main properties of DIBA are that it provides a simplified but still somewhat realistic banking scenario and that it contains a wide range of different vulnerabilities.

 ## Features
 This project is split into two parts.
 The first part is the DIBA app itself which provides the following features: